-The Advisory Council (Council) shall consist of nine members appointed by the Board plus Board staff.
-One of the nine Board appointments shall be a member of the Institute.
+The Advisory Council (Council) shall consist of nine 11 members appointed by the Board plus Board staff.
 The Council shall reflect a diversity of perspectives and expertise, which may include forest products, forest management, environmental conservation, finance/investment, forested communities, rural economic development, tribal interests, and other areas as determined by the Board.
-Following an initial random allocation of 2 or 3 year terms in order to maintain an Advisory Council body at all times, Council members shall serve 2-year terms without term limits, subject to reappointment by the Board.
+Following an initial random allocation of 2- or 3-year terms in order to maintain an Advisory Council body at all times, Council members shall serve 2-year terms without term limits, subject to reappointment by the Board.
 The Board may elect to change Council representation or membership numbers as needed.
 The Council shall report to the Board and the Institute.
 The Council shall be subject to the Bagley-Keene Open Meeting Act (Bagley-Keene).